-Notifications: For your Information and Action required (e.g. update profile, documents, surveys, etc.).
+Notifications: For your Information and Action required (e.g., update profile, documents, surveys, etc.).

 Storage and Sharing of Key Documents: Certificates, W9, and Tax Registration.

-The Supplier Portal will be rolled out globally on a site by site basis.
-Some of the above tools may not be available in all Sensata sites at the beginning; our local Procurement teams will contact Suppliers when all features are ready for use.
+Transactions: Forecast Sharing, Acknowledgements, Change Request and Advanced Shipping Notices.
+Some transactions may not be available in all Sensata sites; our local Procurement teams will contact Suppliers when all features are ready for use.

 Sensata’s long-term goal is to have all our Direct Material Supply Base utilizing the Supplier Portal.
 Indirect Suppliers are also encouraged to utilize the Supplier Portal.
 Future supplier collaboration improvements will include compliance, performance management and EDI capabilities.